Stephen A. Winterling

 Hometown: Knoxville, Tenn.

-Beets retired on September 1, 2011.
 During his high school coaching career, over 100 student-athletes signed college baseball scholarships with seven signing professional contracts.
 Mike Rabelo (Ridgewood 1998) made it to the big leagues with the Detroit Tigers in 2001 after playing his college ball at the University of Tampa.
+Beets retired in 2011.

 Beets received his MA and BA from Austin Peay University in Clarksville, Tenn. where he was a four-year letterman in baseball.
 Signed out of South High School (Knoxville, Tenn.) in 1969 as a pitcher, but he moved to second base where he started and was co-captain his final two seasons.